lukasbestle/flexisel/README.md

 ## Flexisel is *not*:

-- packed with any CSS or images, so it can be highly configured
+- packed with any CSS or graphics, so it can be highly configured
 - one of these amazing 3D rotation carousels as the possible items are separate from the "stage"
 - usable out-of-the-box™
 - working in stone-age browsers (requires `document.querySelector` and `Function.bind()`)